-A convergence of terrorism and cyberspace is called cyber terrorism which is done by a group of people to hurt the intellectual property of a government or organization on a massive scale.
-The cyberterrorism is another form of cold war done to cause bigger scale destruction by the coalition of cybercriminals.
+A convergence of terrorism and cyberspace is called cyber terrorism which is done by a group of people to hurt the intellectual property of a government or organization at a massive scale.
+Cyber terrorism is another form of cold war done to cause bigger scale destruction by the coalition of cybercriminals.

 6. Remote Attacks

-Remote devices are now very common in every household and are on the prime target of the cyber-attacks.
-Most vulnerable devices are computers, internet protocol (IP) cameras, smartphones, and network-attached storage (NAS) devices.
+Remote devices are now very common in every household and are the prime target of cyber-attacks.
+The most vulnerable devices are computers, internet protocol (IP) cameras, smartphones, and network-attached storage (NAS) devices.

 As devices usually have open ports and are linked to the external networks or the internet that catch most of the cyber attacks making it one of the topmost cybercrime trends of the 21st century.